 This manual is intended to be used by design engineers during the preparation of contract plans and specifications for Alaska Power Authority projects.
-The guidelines in the manual incorporate State-of-the-Art Engineering Practices and procedures, and also incorporate Alaska Department of Fish and Game 1981 proposed habitat regulations where appropriate.
-Although the manual is organized in such a way that it is applicable to any Alaska Power Authority project in general, nevertheless it contains much detailed information which can be used directly in the preparation of contract documents for any specific project.
+The guidelines in the manual incorporate standard engineering practices and procedures, and also address Alaska Department of Fish and Game 1981 proposed habitat regulations where appropriate.
+Although the manual is organized in such a way that it is applicable to any Alaska Power Authority project in general, nevertheless it contains much detailed information which can be used directly in the preparation of contract documents for a specific project.